STaRDoGG/tag-bag/readme.md

 **Tested up to:** 4.0
 **Stable tag:** 2.3.3

-**Add some tools for taxonomies :** Terms suggestion, Mass Edit Terms, Auto link Terms, Ajax Autocompletion, Click Terms, Auto terms, Advanced manage terms, Advanced Post Terms, Related Posts by Terms, etc.
+**Add some tools for taxonomies:** Terms suggestion, Mass Edit Terms, Auto link Terms, Ajax Autocompletion, Click Terms, Auto terms, Advanced manage terms, Advanced Post Terms, Related Posts by Terms, etc.

-## BEFORE UNINSTALLING SIMPLE TAGS MAKE A BACKUP OF YOUR DATABASE!
-I'm not repsonsible for any losses, it's all on you. ##
+## BEFORE UNINSTALLING SIMPLE TAGS MAKE A BACKUP OF YOUR DATABASE! ##
+I'm not repsonsible for any losses, it's all on you.

-Tag Bag is a fork of the Simple Tags Plugin by Amaury Balmer.
+Tag Bag is a fork of the Simple Tags Plugin by Amaury Balmer (http://wordpress.org/plugins/simple-tags).

 It is mostly intended to build upon the original plugin for my personal websites' own needs, and will be updated/fixed as necessary.
 Considering it is free software, and I have a very small amount of time to focus on this plugin alone (in fact it's NOT a focus of mine =) ), updates will probably be sporadic, and anyone with the ability, and knowledge of any fixes and/or enhancements is highly encouraged to either tell me exactly what to add/fix, or do it yourself and I'll merge it into this.
 Demanding people will be ignored, lol.